Kyle Lowry

-Kyle Terrell Lowry (born March 25, 1986) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-He has been a six-time NBA All-Star and was named to the All-NBA Third Team in 2016.
-Lowry won an NBA championship with the Toronto Raptors in 2019, their first title in franchise history.
-He was a member of the U.S. national team that won a gold medal in the 2016 Summer Olympics.
+Kyle Terrell Lowry (born March 25, 1986) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+A six-time All-Star, he was named to the All-NBA Third Team in 2016 and won an NBA championship with the Toronto Raptors in 2019, their first and only title in franchise history.
+He is widely regarded as one of the greatest Raptors players of all time due to his work with turning the franchise around, from the post-Chris Bosh era to their first-ever championship in 2019.
+As starting point guard, Lowry played an integral role in the Raptors' success from 2012 to 2021.
+Lowry was also a member of the U.S. national team that won a gold medal in the 2016 Summer Olympics.

 Lowry played two seasons of college basketball with the Villanova Wildcats before he was selected by the Memphis Grizzlies in the first round of the 2006 NBA draft with the 24th overall pick.
-He began his NBA career with Memphis and the Houston Rockets before being traded to Toronto.
-In his second season with the Raptors, he helped them reach the playoffs for the first time in seven years and win an Atlantic Division title during the 2013–14 season.
-In 2015–16, he led the Raptors to 56 wins in what was then the highest win total in franchise history, as well as helped the team make the Eastern Conference Finals for the first time.
+He appeared in three seasons with the Grizzlies before being traded to the Houston Rockets in February 2009.
+After spending four seasons in Houston, he was traded to Toronto during the 2012 off-season, forming a backcourt duo with DeMar DeRozan.
+In his second season with the Raptors, he helped them reach the playoffs for the first time in six years and win an Atlantic Division title during the 2013–14 season.
+In 2015–16, he led the Raptors to a then franchise-record of 56 wins, as well as helping the team make the Eastern Conference Finals for the first time.
+In 2021, Lowry was traded to the Miami Heat, where he helped the team reach the 2023 NBA Finals.
+In 2024, he was traded to the Charlotte Hornets, before joining the 76ers via a contract buyout.

-Lowry is widely regarded as the greatest Raptors player of all time due to his work with turning the franchise around, from the post-Vince Carter era to a legitimate NBA contender, helping bring the franchise its first championship in 2019.
-The Raptors found their greatest success under Lowry, with two Eastern Conference Finals berths and all five of their 50 wins campaigns.
-The Raptors regularly improved their win totals with Lowry as starting point guard.

 Early life

 Born and raised in North Philadelphia, Lowry is one of two sons of Marie Holloway and Lonnie Lowry Sr. alongside Lonnie Jr., his older brother by 5 years.
 His father lived 10 minutes away from the family's home, which also included Lowry's cousin, Laquita.
-Lonnie Sr. became estranged from the family when Kyle was about seven years old, leaving him and his siblings to be raised by his mom (who worked at the Internal Revenue Service and the U.S. Post Office) as well as his disciplinarian grandmother (who worked at Dunkin Donuts).
+Lonnie Sr. became estranged from the family when Kyle was about seven years old, leaving him and his siblings to be raised by his mom (who worked at the Internal Revenue Service and the U.S. Post Office) as well as his disciplinarian grandmother (who worked at Dunkin' Donuts).
 Kyle attributes his survival and well-being to Lonnie Jr. for ensuring that he did not follow in the same path as his childhood friends who are no longer alive, including not allowing Kyle to have any tattoos and piercings.
 His brother was also instrumental in teaching him how to play basketball, playing pickup basketball together against older boys, and learning not to dwell on his estranged father.
 His brother also searched newspaper ads for AAU basketball tryouts and ensured that Lowry would get there and make their teams.